saurontech/Advantech-LinuxTSU-manifest/readme.md

 ```console
 foo@bar:~/yocto/build$ bitbake linux-imx
 ```
-## Programmable LEDs and Watch Dog Timer
+## Programmable LEDs and Watchdog Timer
-The Programmable LEDs and Watch Dog Timer are accessed via GPIO; therefore, it should be accessed via the libGPIOD API.
+The Programmable LEDs and Watch Dog Timer are accessed via GPIO; therefore, it should be accessed via the standard libGPIOD API.
 ```console
 root@imx8mq-ecu150a1:~/$ gpioinfo
 ...